Ai Weiwei: 'Forever'

 Richard Wentworth: 'Topping Out'

-'Bold Tendencies', the summer pop-up in a multistorey Peckham car park, returns on May 28, showcasing one-off art installations by acclaimed emerging artists AIRBNB Pavilion and Metahaven and, on the roof, a major new work by Richard Wentworth.
+'Bold Tendencies', the summer pop-up in a multistorey Peckham car park, showcases one-off art installations by acclaimed emerging artists AIRBNB Pavilion and Metahaven and, on the roof, a major new work by Richard Wentworth.
 'What I’m doing is scenography.
 I hope that it will tease people because they’re slightly standing in the work.
 But, I’m not being horrid to them.
 I’m not putting down dung!’
 Wentworth told us when we spoke to him recently.
 Read the full interview here.

 Peckham Multistorey Car Park, SE15 4ST.